nileshs23/Techy-Town/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 We are always looking for ways to improve our Application, and I would like to request your feedback on our latest project.
-Your opinions matter to us and your feedback is used to improve how we work and ensure we deliver a consistently high-quality service.
+Your opinions matter to us and your feedback will be used for further improvements.
+So please share youre valuable feedback.

 Thank You ,
 * Masai School